fmrl/supervision_tree/README.md

 **supervision_tree** makes it possible to specify supervision trees programmatically, with a single source file. it also provides a facility for modular supervision trees.

+you can find a recent build of the API documentation [here][gh-pages].

 while it functions well enough for my own use, i am still developing it, so please consider the API unstable for the moment.

 license